 For the avoidance of doubt, a successful appeal is not a guarantee of a place on a particular course of study, and a subject offer will be based on subject entry requirements being met and capacity in each subject.

 8. Complaints

-If an applicant has a complaint about the way in which an appeal hearing is conducted, he/she should contact the Education and Skills Funding Agency (ESFA).
+If an applicant has a complaint about the way in which an appeal hearing is conducted, he/she should contact the Department for Education.

 9. Admission Criteria